 Can international students pursue the CMP designation?

-Yes.
-Any student must have 36 months or more of full time experience working in the event industry.
+International students can pursue this designation, and all students must have 36 months or more of full time experience working in the event industry.
 If a student has less than 36 months of experience, he/she must also have a Bachelor’s degree (or its international equivalent) in a related field (meeting, event, exhibition and/or hospitality/tourism management).

 Will Duke assist me with registering for the CMP exam or any other related exam?

 Students are responsible for applying for and paying any fees associated with the CMP or other related exams.

 Yes, parking at all venues that are required during program is included in program fee.

 Can I register for just a single course in the program?
 Example: Marketing.